-A graduate of the College is permitted to audit free of charge any course that he/she successfully completed while a student at Lackawanna College.
-Graduates auditing courses that involve lab fees are required to pay these fees.)
-Non-degree seeking students wishing to audit a course may do so but are required to pay the tuition and fees.
+A graduate of the College is permitted to audit free of charge any course that he/she successfully completed while a student at Lackawanna College.Clinical instructors who are actively supervising Lackawanna College students through the College's Allied Health Division are permitted to audit a class free of charge.
+Each clinical instructor will be capped at one free course audit per semester.
+Non-degree seeking students wishing to audit a class required to pay the tuition and fees.
+Graduatesor clinical instructors auditing courses that involve lab fees are required to pay these fees.